hackerone/observable-web/presentations/webdevcon/notes.md

 i'd like to ask a couple of questions

-- how many of you use javascript everyday? could be work or fun? could be working on a simple UI interaction or a full blown single page app. anything..
+- how many of you use javascript everyday? could be work or fun? could be working on a simple UI interaction or a full blown single page app. building anything actually.
 - how many people maintain code that someone else has left behind?
 - what do you think is good code?